cloudmesh-community/book/chapters/cloud/datacenter.md

 One of the frequent measurements in data centers that is used is the Power usage effectiveness or PUE in short.
-It is a measurement to identify how much energy is ued for the computing equipment versus other energy costs such as air conditioning.
+It is a measurement to identify how much energy is used for the computing equipment versus other energy costs such as air conditioning.

 Formally we define it as